Samsung SDI — Sustainability Report Overview

 1.3 Water and waste

 Total water withdrawal declined 7.5% to 8,621,244 tonnes in 2024, continuing a downward trend from 9,551,318 tonnes in 2022.
-Water reuse increased substantially to 6,237,361 tonnes (42.0% reuse rate), nearly doubling from 30.9% in 2023 and up from 23.0% in 2022.
+Water reuse increased to 6,237,361 tonnes (42.0% reuse rate), up from 30.9% in 2023 and 23.0% in 2022.

-Total waste generated fell 9% to 159,442 tonnes, with the recycling rate improving to 95.2% from 94.7%.
-Waste to landfill dropped to just 78 tonnes combined (51 general + 27 hazardous), compared to 958 tonnes in 2023 and 3,988 tonnes in 2022.
+Total waste generated fell 9% to 159,442 tonnes, with the recycling rate rising to 95.2% from 94.7%.
+Waste to landfill fell to 78 tonnes combined (51 general + 27 hazardous), compared to 958 tonnes in 2023 and 3,988 tonnes in 2022.
 All 12 Samsung SDI sites hold ZWTL (Zero Waste to Landfill) Platinum certification, with the 2030 target set at 100% site certification and a 96.5% recycling rate.

 Hazardous waste volumes fell 16% to 75,996 tonnes from 90,266 tonnes in the prior year.
 Effluent discharge was 3,326,676 tonnes.